politburo/politburo/README.md

   * The production environment is a resource, and so are the load balancer, db master and each of the web nodes.
   * The environment resource contains the other resources.
-* The DSL is designed to be executed by Babushka.
-It is translated to a hierarchy of dependencies
+* The DSL is designed to be run in parallel.
+It is translated to a hierarchy of dependencies, most of which are remote tasks
 * A hierachical relationship is simply syntactic sugar to imply dependency.
   * e.g. To mark the production environment as ready, all the composite parts of the production environment such as the load balancer and